Southern Japan

 Day 4

-We will ascend via cable car to Owakudani, where on the way we can enjoy views of the active, sulphurous hot springs in the valley, as well as Lake Ashinoko and Mount Fuji.
-Owakudani is the area around the crater formed during the last eruption of the Hakone volcano 3000 years ago.
-Today, the area is an active volcanic zone where sulphur fumes, hot springs, and hot rivers can be seen.
+We'll ascend by cable car to Owakudani, where along the way we can enjoy views of the active sulphur hot springs in the valley, as well as Lake Ashinoko and Mount Fuji.
+Owakudani is the area around a crater formed during the last eruption of Mount Hakone 3,000 years ago.
+Today, the area is an active volcanic zone where you can see sulphur steam, hot springs, and hot rivers.

-Here, we can try eggs cooked in the hot springs of Owakudani, with shells blackened by the sulphur.
-It's said that eating one of them extends one's life by seven years.
+Here we can try eggs cooked in the hot spring pools of Owakudani, with shells blackened by sulphur.
+They say eating one can extend your life by seven years.

 Travel by Shinkansen to Kyoto.